Drottningholm Palace Theatre: 20th-century restoration and revival

-The theatre as featured in Bergman's The Magic Flute
+As featured in Bergman's The Magic Flute

 A copy of the theatre is visible in Ingmar Bergman's 1975 film version of The Magic Flute.
-According to film historian Peter Cowie's notes for the DVD release of the film, Bergman wanted to recreate as closely as possible the original 1791 production in the Theater auf der Wieden in Vienna, and originally hoped to film in the Drottningholm theatre.
+According to film historian Peter Cowie's notes for the DVD release of the film, Bergman wanted to recreate as closely as possible the original 1791 production in the Theater auf der Wieden in Vienna, and originally hoped to film in the Drottningholm Theatre.
 However, "the scenery was considered too fragile to accommodate a film crew.
 So the stage – complete with wings, curtains, and wind machines – was painstakingly copied and erected in the studios of the Swedish Film Institute".
 Introductory exterior shots of the theatre are, however, visible in the film.